alexandremendoncaalvaro/severinopi/README.md

 scp file.txt pi@192.168.0.42:/remote/directory
 ```

-> In Windows you can use this nice graphical application too: [WinSCP](https://winscp.net/eng/docs/guide_install)
+> In Windows you can use MobaXterm

 In VS Code select Remote-SSH: Connect to Host... from the Command Palette (F1) and use the same pi@ipaddress as in last step.